-"Conflict is an expressed struggle between at least two interdependent parties who perceive incompatible goals, scarce resources, and interference from others in achieving their goals" (Hocker & Wilmot, 2018, p.
-3).
+"Conflict is an expressed struggle between at least two interdependent parties who perceive incompatible goals, scarce resources, and interference from others in achieving their goals."
+(Hocker & Wilmot, 2018, p.
+3)

-"Negotiation is a process by which two or more parties attempt to resolve their opposing interests" (Lewicki, Saunders, & Barry, 2021, p.
+"Negotiation is a process by which two or more parties attempt to resolve their opposing interests (Lewicki, Saunders, & Barry, 2021, p.
 6).

-"Mediation is an art in which skilled practitioners help individuals and groups achieve positive and mutually agreeable results by promoting constructive communication and building respect" (Isaacson, Ricci, & Littlejohn, 2020, p.
+Mediation is an art in which skilled practitioners help individuals and groups achieve positive and mutually agreeable results by promoting constructive communication and building respect (Isaacson, Ricci, & Littlejohn, 2020, p.
 1).
-Mediation extends the negotiation process by asking a neutral third party to monitor the process while allowing the original parties to be responsible for their own resolution to the conflict.
-Put simply, mediation is a confidential, voluntary process where a neutral third party (or co-mediators) facilitate(s) negotiation between two or more parties with mutually acceptable agreement as one possible outcome.

-"Ultimately, however, conflict lies not in objective reality, but in people's heads.
-Truth is simply one more argument- perhaps a good one, perhaps not-for dealing with the difference.
+Ultimately, however, conflict lies not in objective reality, but in people's heads.
+Truth is simply one more argument-perhaps a good one, perhaps not-for dealing with the difference.
 The difference itself exists because it exists in their thinking.
 Fears, even if ill-founded, are real fears and need to be dealt with.
 Hopes, even if unrealistic, may cause a war.
-Facts, even if established, may do nothing to solve the problem" (Fisher, Ury, & Patton, 2011, pp. 24-25).
+Facts, even if established, may do nothing to solve the problem (Fisher, Ury, & Patton, 2011, pp. 24-25).